Oso-de-Oro/Dash_Twitter_Bot/README.md

 # Dash_Twitter_Bot
-Little twitter bot that takes pricing data from the Kraken API every hour and tweets it.
+Little twitter bot that takes the current price of the cryptocurrency DASH from the Kraken API every hour and tweets it.